-You are almost always thinking, and your thoughts create feelings.
-These feelings lead you to action (or “inaction”), and that’s what produces your results.
+Your thoughts create feelings, and these feelings lead you to action (or “inaction”), and that’s what produces your results.
 Once you see how this works, it’s possible to create any result you want.

-Beliefs are simply thoughts you have repeated so many times that you think they are true.
+Beliefs are simply thoughts you’ve repeated so many times that you think they’re true.
 This makes them your strongest thoughts, the ones which are guaranteed to create your results (because they cause how you feel and act).
 You can decide on purpose to believe anything you want.
 The fastest way to get results is to believe you will get them.
 This is great news because you have complete control over what you think and believe.

 What You Believe Now

-You’ve had some of your beliefs for so long, you don’t question whether they are holding you back as you as you grow your business.
+You’ve had some of your beliefs for so long; you don’t question whether they’re holding you back as you grow your business.
 Like the air you breathe, you’re unaware of some of these beliefs.
-You want to uncover them because you can’t change what you don’t know.
+You want to uncover them because you can’t change what you don’t see.

 The business you have now was created from your past beliefs.
 Many beliefs about money and business were created when we were children – we inherited them from our families.
 Beliefs like: